set0o0/WDD130_Project_EYRE/comms_to_grant.md

+3/20

+Seth provided some content for us to work with.
+It doesn't look entirely complete, so let me know if/what you may need in addition to what he's given us.
+The text content he provided is saved as "/docs/project/content.pdf".
+The images he provided are in the images directory

+3/16
 Grant, in case the email never gets to you, this is the message I sent:

 Hello.
 This is your lead dev, Micah.